Sequoia Capital

 Series A in 2011

-Jigsee is a mobile application that provides consumers access to licensed audio and video content at no cost.
-The application operates on a proprietary streaming platform designed to overcome network and handset limitations prevalent in developing countries.
-Its patent-pending streaming technology facilitates the delivery of continuous audio and video streams, even in bandwidth-constrained environments.
-Initially focusing on j2me applications, Jigsee targets feature phones, which dominate the mobile device market in emerging economies.
-This approach, combined with low-bandwidth streaming capabilities, allows Jigsee to reach a broader audience than many other digital platforms.
-Following extensive field testing in Bangladesh and India, the company selected India as its initial market.
-In early 2011, Jigsee secured Series A financing from the Indian Angel Network and Sequoia Capital, enabling the establishment of its Indian operations and the planned launch of its service in collaboration with several leading content providers.
+Jigsee is a mobile application that provides consumers with free access to licensed audio and video content through its proprietary streaming platform.
+This platform is specifically designed to address network and handset limitations in developing countries, utilizing patent-pending technology to deliver continuous streams of video and audio in bandwidth-constrained environments.
+Jigsee initially focused on developing applications for j2me to ensure compatibility with feature phones, which dominate the mobile device landscape in emerging markets.
+This strategy enables Jigsee to reach a broader audience by delivering content effectively to users with limited internet access.
+After conducting extensive field tests in Bangladesh and India, Jigsee selected India as its primary market and has established operations there, preparing to launch its service in collaboration with several leading Indian content providers.

 Gecko TV